-Total credit hours required: 31 Total Credit Hours Acquired: Cumulative GPA: All courses, other than General Education requirements, must be complete ed with a "C" or better. • The student must have a cumulative grade point average of at least 2.0.
-A minimum of 15 semester hours must be earned at NMJC.
-The remainde r may be acceptable transfer credits.
-Transitional and / or developmental courses do not fulfill any of the above requirements.
-Students will not be permitted to graduate if they have unresolved incomp plete (I) grades on their academic record.
-Although college officials will provide assistance, it is the final responsibilit y of the student to check all phases of his or her degree completion.
-Effective Fall 20
+- The student must have a cumulative grade point average of at least 2.0. - A minimum of 15 semester hours must be earned at NMJC.
+The remainder may be acceptable transfer credits. - Transitional and / or developmental courses do not fulfill the above requirements. - Students will not be permitted to graduate if they have unresolved incomplete (I) grades on their academic record. - Although college officials will provide assistance, it is the final responsibility of the student to check all phases of his or her degree completion.

-Certificate: Business (General Management / Supervision) - 33 hours
+Business (General Management/ Supervision)